lnferreira/ts2net/README.md

 ### A set of time series as a network

 The first modeling approach consists on transforming a set of time series into a network.
 This transformation typically involves the distance calculation for every pair of time series, represented by the distance matrix _D_.
 Then, _D_ is transformed into a network using strategies such as _k_ nearest neighbors, &epsilon; neighborhood, or complete weighted graph.
-The following example shows how to calculate all pairs of distances (_D_) and construct a _k_ nearest neighbor network (knn) using a toy data set composed by five sines and five cosines series (with noise):
+The following example shows how to calculate all pairs of distances (_D_) and construct a _k_ nearest neighbor network (_k_-NN) using a toy data set composed by five sines and five cosines series (with noise):

 ``` r
 library(ts2net)